-Some of these lil' guys are fully ISO-certified to meet ever-changing quality standards.
-Many produce roll formed shapes using advanced machinery to meet the demands of some of the most prominent manufacturers in the world.
+Some of these smaller manufacturers are fully ISO-certified to meet ever-changing quality standards.
+Many produce shapes using advanced metal roll-forming machinery to meet the demands of some of the most prominent manufacturers in the world.

-At Dahlstrom, we feel that a just-right size allows a roll formed components manufacturer to focus on doing great work for a handful of OEMs.
-That's always better than a supplier spreading itslef too thin and letting quality suffer.
+A just-right size allows a roll-formed components manufacturer to focus on doing great work for a handful of OEMs.
+That's always better than a supplier spreading itself too thin and letting quality suffer.